 1 tbs soft brown sugar to sprinkle on top

-Crease and or line a loaf tin, I use a silicone one so don’t bother lining.
+- Crease and/or line a loaf tin, I use a silicone one so don’t bother with the lining.

 - In a bowl mash the bananas and combine with the remaining wet ingredients.

 - In a separate larger bowl combine all the dry ingredients and add in the chocolate chunks and nuts.
 You can leave a few chunks of chocolate and nuts out to top at the end.

 - Fold the wet into the dry and stir till just combined, don’t over work.

 - Empty the batter into your prepared tin.
 Top with remaining nuts and chocolate if you have any, and randomly scatter with sliced banana.

 - Finish with a sprinkle of the sugar and place in a preheated oven.
 Cook for about 40-45 minutes.
 After which time insert and stick or skewer, in may be a little sticky still.
 If the top is well cooked and the bananas are caramelised cover with foil and continue for a further 15 minutes.

 - Test again and when its ready remove from the oven and allow to cool a little before removing from the tin.